On generating series of finitely presented operads

 Then the equation~(\ref{eq::sym_system_eq}) corresponds to the generating functions $y_i(z) = E_{span(\widetilde{\m_{b_i}})}(z)$ (where $a_j$ is the value of the corresponding grading on the operation $\mu$).
-Similarly to the non-symmetric case, it follows that $\m_{0}$ consists of the identity operation and all $\widetilde{\m_{b_i}}$ should contain elements of positive degrees in generators.
-This imply the initial conditions on series $y_{i}$. \end{proof}
+Similarly to the non-symmetric case, it follows that $\m_{0}$ consists of the identity operation and all $\widetilde{\m_{b_i}}$ contain elements of positive degrees in generators.
+This implies the initial conditions on series $y_{i}$. \end{proof}

 \begin{cor} Let $\p$ be a finitely presented symmetric operad with a finite shuffle regular Gr\"obner basis of relations.
 Then there exists a system of ordinary differential equations

 where $q_{j,l}^i \in \QQ$ and $g_i(z)\in \QQ[z]$ with the initial conditions $y_1(0) = \dots=y_n(0)=0$, whose unique formal power series solution $(y_1(z), \dots, y_n(z))$ satisfies the equality